1984–85 in English football: Diary of the season

 26 November 1984: FA Cup replay joy for Alliance Premier League side Dagenham who win 2–1 after extra time at Swindon Town.

-27 November 1984: QPR and Southampton play out a goalless Milk Cup replay at Loftus Road.
-Steve Moran has an 85th minute penalty saved by Rs' keeper Peter Hucker.
+27 November 1984: Queens Park Rangers and Southampton play out a goalless Milk Cup replay at Loftus Road.
+Steve Moran has an 85th minute penalty saved by Rangers keeper Peter Hucker.

-28 November 1984: Tottenham beat Bohemians Prague 2–0 in the UEFA Cup third round but Manchester United are held 2–2 at home by Dundee United.
+28 November 1984: Tottenham Hotspur beat Bohemians Prague 2–0 in the UEFA Cup third round but Manchester United are held 2–2 at home by Dundee United.
 Gordon Strachan scores a penalty but has a second saved by fellow Scot Hamish McAlpine.

 1 December 1984: Manchester United and Arsenal narrow the gap on leaders Everton who are held 1–1 by Sheffield Wednesday and have top scorer Adrian Heath carried off with a serious knee injury.
-In Division Two, Portsmouth and Blackburn Rovers draw a top-of-the-table clash 2–2 at Fratton Park with the home side fighting back after gifting the visitors two own goals.
+In the Second Division, Portsmouth and Blackburn Rovers draw a top of the table clash 2–2 at Fratton Park with the home side fighting back after gifting the visitors two own goals.

-5 December 1984: Sunderland surprise Tottenham in the Milk Cup with a 2–1 replay win at White Hart Lane.
+5 December 1984: Sunderland surprise Tottenham Hotspur in the Milk Cup with a 2–1 replay win at White Hart Lane.
 Goalkeeper Chris Turner saves a Graham Roberts penalty.
-QPR finally put out Southampton 4–0 in their second replay.
+Queens Park Rangers finally put out Southampton 4–0 in their second replay.

-8 December 1984: Tottenham move to within a point of Everton after coming from behind to beat Newcastle 3–1.
-The leaders are held 0–0 at QPR and have Pat Van Den Hauwe sent off along with Rangers' Simon Stainrod.
-Manchester United lose at Forest and Southampton beat Arsenal – only three points now separate the top five.
-Telford record the most eye-catching result in the FA Cup second round, a 4–1 win at Preston.
+8 December 1984: Tottenham Hotspur move to within a point of Everton after coming from behind to beat Newcastle United 3–1.
+The leaders are held 0–0 at Queens Park Rangers where Pat Van Den Hauwe and Simon Stainrod are sent off.
+Manchester United lose at Nottingham Forest and Southampton beat Arsenal – only three points now separate the top five.
+Telford United record the most eye-catching result in the FA Cup second round, a 4–1 win at Preston North End.
 Other non-league clubs through to round three are Burton Albion, winners at Aldershot, and Dagenham, who knock out Peterborough United.

 9 December 1984: Independiente of Argentina beat Liverpool 1–0 to win the World Club Championship in Tokyo.

-12 December 1984: Manchester United win 3–2 at Dundee United (5–4 aggregate) and Tottenham draw 1–1 in Prague (3–1 aggregate) to ensure safe passage through to the UEFA Cup quarter-finals.
+12 December 1984: Manchester United win 3–2 at Dundee United (5–4 aggregate) and Tottenham Hotspur draw 1–1 with Bohemians Prague (3–1 aggregate) to ensure safe passage through to the UEFA Cup quarter-finals.

 15 December 1984: Everton maintain their place at the top of the First Division with a 5–0 win over Nottingham Forest for whom Chris Fairclough is sent off and Gary Mills breaks a leg.
-Southampton lose 2–1 at Coventry, their first league defeat since 4 September.
+Southampton lose 2–1 at Coventry City, their first league defeat since 4 September.

-21 December 1984: Liverpool's revival continues with a 2–0 win at QPR that moves them up to fifth in the table.
+21 December 1984: Liverpool's revival continues with a 2–0 win at Queens Park Rangers that moves them up to fifth in the table.